Chain Store Aesthetics on High Street

-All Chain Stores are prohibited in the Old Town Commercial (C-OT) Zone unless approved with a Conditional Use Permit (CUP), subject to the findings contained in this Section.
-Any Chain Store approved with a CUP shall create a unique visual appearance that reflects and complements the distinctive historical character of High Street, and that no such establishment shall project a visual appearance that is homogeneous with its establishments in other communities.
+All Chain Stores are prohibited in the Old Town Commercial (C-OT) Zone unless approved with a conditional use permit, subject to the findings contained in this Section.
+Any Chain Store approved with a conditional use permit shall create a unique visual appearance that reflects and complements the distinctive historical character of High Street, and that no such establishment shall project a visual appearance that is homogeneous with its establishments in other communities.

-- September 1, 2021: Consider Adoption on an Urgency Ordinance Establishing a Moratorium on New Formula Based Retail Businesses on High Street
+- September 1, 2021: Consider Adoption of an Urgency Ordinance Establishing a Moratorium on New Formula Based Retail Businesses on High Street

 - October 6, 2021: Consider Interim Urgency Ordinance to Extend the Existing Moratorium on New Formula-Based Retail Businesses on High Street for an Additional 10 Months and 15 Days